ramp-eu/Central_Sensing_and_Perception/doc/docs/install/install.md

 Install from SourceCode:

-* put all from src folder to your src folder of your catkin workspace or create a new one by typing catkin_init_workspace in src folder.
+* put everything to your src folder of your catkin workspace or create a new one by typing catkin_init_workspace in src folder.
 Then compile it with catkin_make in one folder up.
 ```
 cd ..
 catkin_make